The Blue Book

 The Blue Book is incorporated into the statutory framework by the Electricity Safety (General) Regulations 2019 (Regulations), which require some classes of workers and asset owners to comply with it.

 The Blue Book is maintained by the Electrical Safety Committee (ESC), established under Section 8 of the Energy Safe Victoria Act 2005.

-Owners and operators of the electricity supply network, high voltage electrical installations and complex electrical installations are required to comply with the Blue Book.
+Owners and operators of the electricity supply networks, high voltage electrical installations and complex electrical installations are required to comply with the Blue Book.

 Electrical Safety Committee (ESC)

-The ESC consists of representatives from various industry sectors including electricity supply companies, traction companies, the electrical worker’s union, electrical contracting services providers, SafeWork and Victorian Customer Electrical Safety Committee (VSESC).
+The ESC consists of representatives from various industry sectors including electricity supply companies, traction companies, the electrical worker’s union, electrical contracting services providers, WorkSafe Victoria and the Victorian Customer Electrical Safety Committee (VSESC).

 Victorian Customer Electrical Safety Committee (VCESC)

 The VCESC (formerly the HV Customer Sub-Committee of the ESC) represents Victorian high voltage customers to support and improve electrical safety in Victoria.
 VCESC objectives are: